"Style is a tool, not a possession." -- Laurie Laliberte

 What I need from you:

 1. Your first couple of chapters so I can get a feel for your work.
 Make sure those chapters are from the manuscript you are looking to have me edit.
-(You would think that goes without saying, but you'd be wrong, dead wrong.)
+(You would think that goes without saying, but you'd be incorrect.)

 2. A timeline.
 I need to know what your expectations are so I can plan accordingly.
 (Most important: begin date and target date for publishing.)

-3. Your word count so I can give you an estimate on cost.
+3. Your word count so I can give you an accurate estimate on cost.

 Also, the one thing I ask of every author is a simple recognition somewhere in the book mentioning me as editor.
 My authors generally add that to their acknowledgments or their copyright page.
 Something to the effect of "This book was edited by Laurie Laliberte."